It’s important to know the stage of your lung cancer. It tells you:

 Non-small cell lung cancer (NSCLC) is a more common type of lung cancer than small cell.

 One way to describe NSCLC is by its clinical or pathologic stage.
 Your doctor might use imaging scans to tale pictures of the inside of your body to see what clinical stage it is in.
-In order to confirm the diagnosis, she may do a biopsy, in which she takes a small piece of tissue from the tumor and looks at it under a microscope.
+In order to confirm the diagnosis, they may do a biopsy, in which they take a small piece of tissue from the tumor and look at it under a microscope.

 If you have cancer surgery, your doctor can look at your tumor and see your cancer’s pathologic stage.
 This tells your doctor how far the cancer has grown or spread.

 The most common way to stage your NSCLC tumor is by using the TNM system with the numbers X, 0, 1, 2, 3, or 4 after each letter.